 You can refer back to the whole learned sequence video to remember how the section fits into the 45 second sequence.

-Students perform the sequence they have learned (up to 45 seconds) to the rest of the class.
+In groups, students perform the sequence to the rest of the class.
 This is a good opportunity for students to give feedback to each other.

 Students research different functions of dance.